deekshithgunda7/Learnings/README.md

 # Learnings
-Understands some concepts and documenting it for future refernece
+Understands some concepts and documenting it for future reference